manfredsteyer/angular-oauth2-oidc/README.md

 - Validating claims of the id_token regarding the specs
 - Hook for further custom validations
 - Single-Sign-Out by redirecting to the auth-server's logout-endpoint
+- Tested with all modern browsers and IE

 ## Sample-Auth-Server